On the Consistency of Ordinal Regression Methods: Consistency results

 As pointed out by~\citet{Keerthi2003}, and contrary to what happened for AT surrogate, the constraints can not be ignored in general when computing $A^*$.
 Results that rely on this property such as the excess error bound of Theorem~\ref{thm:excess_risk} will not translate directly for the IT loss.
 However, we will still be able to characterize the functions $\varphi$ that lead to a consistent surrogate, in a result analogous to Theorem~\ref{thm:all_threshold} for the AT surrogate.

 \begin{theorem} Let $\varphi$ be convex.
-Then the immediate threshold surrogate is Fisher consistent if and only if $\varphi$ is differentiable at $0$ and $\varphi'(0) < 0$. \end{theorem} \begin{proof} As for the AT surrogate, this can be seen as a particular case of Theorem~\ref{thm:main_thm} with $\ell$ the 0-1 loss.
+Then the IT surrogate is Fisher consistent with respect to the 0-1 loss if and only if $\varphi$ is differentiable at $0$ and $\varphi'(0) < 0$. \end{theorem} \begin{proof} As for the AT surrogate, this can be seen as a particular case of Theorem~\ref{thm:main_thm} with $\ell$ the 0-1 loss.
 We will postpone the proof until Section~\ref{sct:extension_other_loss}. \end{proof}

-\section{Extension to other admissible loss functions}
+\subsection{Extension to other admissible loss functions}

 In this section we will show that the AT and IT surrogates can be seen as particular instances of a family of loss functions for which we will be able to provide a characterization of consistency.